 Remember, the whole configuration is repeated 50 more times at the state level; then you have municipal codes as well.

-For example, Cato Law Library has the following reporters and digests for finding federal case law:
+For example, the paralegal collection has the following reporters and digests for finding federal case law:

 These types of reporters and digests (case finders) are published for Federal, Regional, and State case law.
 Law students must always locate the actual written opinion—never rely on what is published in the digests (or indexes or citators) for the text of the cases.

-The Cato Law Library also has legal encyclopedias, such as American Jurisprudence and Corpus Juris Secundum, and legal dictionaries.
+The paralegal collection also has legal encyclopedias, such as American Jurisprudence and Corpus Juris Secundum, and legal dictionaries.
 Those resources work just like any encyclopedia and/or dictionary.

 Call Number |